Make In India: An Opportunity for Foreign Investors

-Hoping to attract more FDI, the government has eased FDI requirements in 15 major sectors.
+Hoping to attract more investment, the government has eased FDI requirements in 26 sectors.

 Significantly, India has also raised FDI caps in more than a dozen sectors including defense, banking, insurance, medical, pensions, and construction.
 While there are still sectors in which foreign direct investment is not allowed at all, an increase in the FDI caps has opened several sectors that were closed previously.
 Although caps still exist in many sectors, they have been raised by 25 to 50 percent in most cases, making FDI both possible and more attractive.

 Additionally, the government is offering incentives to encourage investment in Make In India.
-Among the incentives:
+Among the incentives are:

-Additional depreciation allowance of 15 percent to manufacturing companies that invest more than 1 billion rupees ($14.6 million) in plant and machinery.
+- Additional depreciation allowance of 15 percent to manufacturing companies that invest more than 1 billion rupees (US$14.6 million) in plant and machinery;

-- Area-based incentives for northeastern areas as well as Jammu and Kashmir, Himachal Pradesh, and Uttarakhand states.
+- Area-based incentives for northeastern areas as well as Jammu and Kashmir, Himachal Pradesh, and Uttarakhand states; and,

 - Sector-specific incentives.

-The Indian government’s investment in Make In India has manifest in the many ways which have tried to open the manufacturing sector to foreign investment.
-While more improvements could be made, these changes represent important opportunities for foreign investors willing to put the time and attention necessary into finding the right investment opportunity and the right investment vehicle.
+The Indian government’s Make In India program has certainly opened up the country’s long stagnating domestic manufacturing sector to foreign investment.
+While more improvements are gradually being made, these changes represent important opportunities for foreign investors willing to put in the time and attention necessary into finding the right sector and the right investment vehicle in India.